Skip to main content

 In Plain English

-One API for 100+ AI models — switch providers, add failovers, and track costs without changing your code.
-Y Combinator-backed with 240M+ Docker pulls and 40K+ GitHub stars.
+One API for 100+ AI models: switch providers, add failovers, and track costs without changing your code.
+LiteLLM has a free open-source self-hosted tier, while Enterprise features are custom-priced through sales.

 OverviewFeaturesPricingGetting StartedUse CasesIntegrationsLimitationsFAQAlternatives